Why such sad stories?

 If you could come back as anything other than a person, what would it be?

 A whale.
 I just know they’re having fun, because things are much better down where it’s wetter.
-I feel comforted knowing whales are out there.
+I feel comforted knowing whales are out there, so peaceful and busy, flying in a darkened, spangled world of their own.

 What makes you cry?